Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 J. Robert Oppenheimer cables General Leslie Groves with the following shipping schedule for more atomic bombs: 11 Aug. first quality HE unit; 12 Aug. next plutonium core; 14 Aug. another first quality HE unit.

+The Imperial Army investigation team reports on the bombing of Hiroshima.
 Japanese civilian and military leaders are still unable to agree on accepting the Potsdam Declaration's surrender terms.
 Hirohito instead breaks the tradition of imperial non-intervention in government and makes his “sacred decision” to accept the Potsdam Declaration, but under the condition that the Emperor remain sovereign.
 The cabinet remains divided.

 Defying the wishes of military officials, the Domei News Agency sends a message to the Allies using Morse code: “Japan Accepts Potsdam Proclamation.”
 The United States begins broadcasting information that Japan had surrendered.